UPPMAX/HPC-python/reflections/202604_whole_course/README.md

   "Self-assessment: with all its limitations, why are we still measuring and teaching it?
 Lessons from a scoping review."
   Medical Teacher 44.11 (2022): 1296-1302.

+- `[Foster et al., 2014]` Foster, Margaret J., Suzanne Shurtz, and Catherine Pepper.
+  "Evaluation of best practices in the design of online evidence-based practice instructional modules."
+  Journal of the Medical Library Association: JMLA 102.1 (2014): 31.